Understanding Gu Syndrome: CIRS and Its Impact on Chronic Health Issues

 • Gravity plates.
 These are sold in packages that contain multiple plates that you can use in different areas of the home to assess “colony count.”
 One reliable company to buy plates from is Microbalance Health Products.

 • Envirobiomics sells DIY dust tests for fungi, bacteria and the toxins they produce.
-It is important to note that dust samples for mold only can give a false sense of relief, as bacteria-related toxins often grow faster and are found in test results when mold is not.
+It is important to note that dust samples exclusively detecting mold can give a false sense of relief, as bacteria-related toxins such as actinomyces often grow faster and are found in test results when mold is not.
+This toxin is frequently associated with newly- constructed homes.

 • An environmental hygienist is the appropriate professional to bring in to assess air quality.
 Be sure that the person you choose understands the health impacts of poor indoor air quality and plans to recommend an alternate company for any recommended remediation.
 It is a conflict of interest to use the same company for both testing and remediation.